 Coffee liqueur is an integral part of some classic cocktails, like the Black and White Russian.
 There are also many different options available, including bottles that have been around for decades and newer craft distillery expressions.
-What they all have in common is providing a boost of caffeine with roasted chocolate and espresso flavors, combined with a bit of sweetness and even some herbal notes.
+What they all have in common is providing roasted chocolate and espresso flavors, combined with a bit of sweetness and even some herbal notes.
 Here are the best coffee liqueurs to drink now.

 Best Overall: Mr. Black Cold Brew Coffee Liqueur

 "Mr. Black Cold Brew Coffee Liqueur is legit,” says Darnell Holguin, co-host of the Azucar y Limon podcast and co-founder of Silver Sun Group.
 “This Australian brand uses quality arabica coffee that is carefully brewed and blended with Australian wheat vodka and cane sugar to give it a nice kick and great level of sweetness for cocktails or enjoying on its own."

 Reniel Garcia, the bar director of Havana 1957, Española Way in Miami Beach, is also a fan.
 “Expect big flavor along with the taste of the coffee and sweetness from the Australian wheat vodka,” he says.